 Having visited friends on the Garden Route a few times, Zanne was again drawn towards small town living and determined to actively visualise retiring here.
 By 2016, David and Zanne had found their own piece of Garden Route heaven overlooking the Village Green.
 They transported their city life (including garden plants she has lovingly collected and nurtured) to Sedgefield, in stages, over the last 18 months until they finally moved into their home in October 2017.

-The 2019 list of the workshops to be held at Zannes Small Art Studio is published in the right-hand column of this page.
+Zanne is planning on doing more painting herself in 2020 so the number of workshops may be reduced in this year.
+The 2020 list of the workshops will be published in the right-hand column of this page when they have been finalised..
 If you are interested in attending workshops at Zannes Small Art Studio, she can be contacted using the form below.
 You will be put on her mailing list and receive all the information needed to attend each workshop.
 NB.
 Unfortunately she really has a small studio so spaces are limited.